Searching for quasar candidates with periodic variations from the Zwicky Transient Facility: results and implications: Quasars Sample and Methods

-Second, we adopt the auto-correlation function (ACF) to search for the periodicity by combing with the GLS periodogram.
+Second, we adopt the auto-correlation function (ACF) to search for periodicity by combining it with the GLSP.
 ACF describes the degree of auto-correlation of the light curve at different time lags and has also been widely used for detecting periodic signals (e.g., \citealt{McQuillan2013, Graham2015b, Chen2020}).
 Theoretically, the ACF of periodically driven stochastic systems is expected to follow an exponentially decaying cosine function \citep{Jung1993}, i.e.,

 where $\tau$ is the time lag and $P_{\rm ACF}$ is the period.
-We use the method of the interpolated cross-correlation function (\citealt{Gaskell1987,White1994}) to calculate the ACF and fit the ACF with the exponentially decaying cosine function.
-We require that 1) the period difference between the GLS periodogram and ACF methods is within 10 percents, namely, $\left|1-P_{\rm ACF}/P_{\rm GLS}\right|\textless 0.1$; and 2) the best-fit decay rate $\lambda \textless 10^{-3}$ day$^{-1}$, which ensures the ACF decaying no more than $1/e$ over the temporal baseline (about 1500 days) of the light curve (\citealt{Graham2015b}).
+We use the method of the interpolated cross-correlation function (ICCF; \citealt{Gaskell1987,White1994}) to calculate the ACF and fit it with the exponentially decaying cosine function.
+We require that 1) the period difference between the GLSP and ACF methods is within 10 percent, namely, $\left|1-P_{\rm ACF}/P_{\rm GLS}\right|\textless 0.1$; and 2) the best-fit decay rate $\lambda \textless 10^{-3}$ day$^{-1}$, which ensures the ACF decaying no more than $1/e$ over the temporal baseline (about 1500 days) of the light curve (\citealt{Graham2015b}).

-We obtain 184 periodic candidates that satisfy the above selection criterion.
-In Fig.~\ref{fig_lc}, for the sake of illustration, we show the original and binned light curves and the GLS periodogram and ACF of the binned light curve for four selected examples.
+We obtain 184 periodic candidates that satisfy the above selection criterion (see Tabel~\ref{table1} for details).
+In Fig.~\ref{fig_lc}, for the sake of illustration, we show the original and binned light curves, along with the GLSP and ACF of the binned light curve for two selected examples.
+We note that Vaughan et al. (2016) suggested searching over light curves with at least three-period cycles to distinguish between true candidates for periodicity versus light curves that can be fully described via standard stochastic red-noise processes.
+For these 184 candidates, the present temporal baselines of ZTF data are not long enough to ensure this criterion (the range of period cycles is from 1.5 to 2.8).
+In Section 4.2, we will supplement these baselines with earlier archival data from other surveys to extend the temporal baselines for selected candidates.